Every action your AI agent takes,

 Fast enough to leave on.

-Sealing lives in the hot path of the agent loop.
-Verification has to be fast enough that a regulator runs it on a laptop in the room.
-Measured on commodity hardware, no SIMD tricks.
+Writing a receipt has to be cheap enough that you keep it on for every single action.
+Checking has to be fast enough that a regulator can run it on a laptop in the room.
+Measured on an ordinary machine, no tricks.

 3.8 ms